 Study Halls are designed to allow students some options with respect to their use of unstructured time.
 Generally, these periods are to be used for getting schoolwork done, but it is not required.
 Students may talk with one another and use the period as free time, though they are encouraged to be responsible for their academic responsibilities.
-Academic Blocks/Study Halls are held in the Cafeteria, or classrooms.
+Study Halls are held in the cafeteria, or classrooms.
 Locations have specific guidelines listed below.

-- All students in the Academic Block/Study Hall must report to the assigned location at the start of the period for attendance.
-Senior pass is the only exception.
-Seniors should check in at assigned location before moving to an alternate location. - After attendance is taken, students may present a signed pass to a teacher, or request from the proctor a signed pass to a school counselor, Campus Ministry, administrative office for quiet study.
+- All students in the Study Hall must report to the assigned location at the start of the period for attendance.
+Senior pass is the only exception. - After attendance is taken, students may present a signed pass to a teacher, or request from the proctor a signed pass to a school counselor, Campus Ministry, administrative office for quiet study.
 The proctor should take care to limit the number of students leaving to these spaces and should alert the proctor of these locations when students are coming. - Students are allowed to go to their lockers or bathroom.
-Students sign in and out using the proper form that documents time, destination and time of return. - Dress code is enforced during Academic Block/Study Hall. - Senior Pass privileges are allowed, though the proctor should be available in the assigned locations should a senior need to have a space to report to.
+Students sign in and out using the proper form that documents time, destination, and time of return. - Dress code is enforced during Study Hall. - Senior Pass privileges are allowed, though the proctor should be available in the assigned locations should a senior need to have a space to report to.